 - Dr Ketty Gottardo, Martin Halusa Curator of Drawings, The Courtauld Gallery, London

-- Prof Marcello Pecchioli, Professor of Philosophy of Science and History of New Media at the Academy of Brera in Milan and at the Academy of Arts in Naples.
-He collaborates with the University of Bologna, where he has a Chair in Modern and Contemporary Art History.
+- Prof Marcello Pecchioli, (1954-2021) was a Professor of Philosophy of Science and History of New Media at the Academy of Brera in Milan and at the Academy of Arts in Naples.
+He collaborated with the University of Bologna, where he had a Chair in Modern and Contemporary Art History.

 - Duncan Robinson , CBE, DL, FSA, Fellow of Magdalene College, Cambridge, former Director Fitzwilliam Museum, Cambridge.

 - Cristiana Romalli, Senior Director, Old Master Drawings, Sotheby’s

 - Sir Charles Saumarez-Smith, Chairman, Royal Drawing School, London.
 Former president of the Royal Academy and former Director of the National Gallery, London.

 - Dr John T Spike, formerly Deputy Director, Muscarelle Museum of Art, The College of William and Mary, USA.
 Dr Spike is also a prominent contemporary art critic and past director of the Florence Biennale.

 - Prof David Stone, Professor of History of Art, Department of Art History, University of Delaware, USA; Trustee, American Academy in Rome.

 - Toby Treves, CEO of Modern Art Press, a well-known scholar of post-war artists and Trustee of the Eduardo Paolozzi Foundation.

 Specific details of past years can be found in the previous Essay Prize sections.

 Winner: Gabriella Johnson with her Essay presented as a lecture: The Elephant in the Room : Simon Vouet’s Catoptric Elephant, Originality and the Magic of Optics.